Significant-Gravitas/AutoGPT/benchmark/agbenchmark/challenges/CHALLENGE.md

   },
   "info": {
     "difficulty": "basic",
-    "description": "Tests the writing to file",
+    "description": "s the writing to file",
     "side_effects": ["tests if there is in fact an LLM attached"] }
 }